-Since Gran Buenos Aires is such a sprawling metropolitan region, you may be worrying about the long distances involved in getting from A to B. However, it really is not all too difficult to pick your children up from school, keeping an appointment at the walk-in clinic or going to downtown Buenos Aires to party aren’t that difficult.
-While driving in Buenos Aires isn’t particularly recommended, due to the sometimes chaotic traffic conditions, Buenos Aires has an extensive and comparatively safe public transport network.
+Gran Buenos Aires is a sprawling metropolitan region, and you may be worrying about the long distances you might have to cover when going from A to B. However, it really is not all too difficult to pick your children up from school, keep an appointment at the walk-in clinic, or go to downtown Buenos Aires.
+While driving in Buenos Aires isn’t particularly recommended, due to the at times chaotic traffic conditions, the city does have an extensive and comparatively safe public transport network.

-When you have arrived at Ezeiza International Airport to the south of Buenos Aires, the easiest way to get to the city center is to pick up a pre-paid taxi service (remis).
+After arriving at Ezeiza International Airport to the south of Buenos Aires, the easiest way to get to the city center is to pick up a pre-paid taxi service (remis).
 They are usually available at any time of day, though less so in the busy morning hours.
 They take up to 45 minutes for the ride downtown, and should cost around 400 ARS (around 23 USD).
 From there you can continue your journey in an ordinary taxi, by bus, by train, or on foot.

-After living in Buenos Aires for a while, you might give the city’s rail network a try.
-Buenos Aires has the oldest metro system in Latin America, and the subte counts among the most important means of transport for many porteños.
-With the SUBE smart card, it’s easy to pay your fare, but there are a couple of other things to keep in mind: First of all, subte trains only run from 5:00 to 22:00.
+After living in Buenos Aires for a while, you might want to give the city’s rail network a try.
+Buenos Aires’ subway system, Metrovias (Spanish only) is the oldest in Latin America, and the subte counts among the most important means of transport for many porteños.
+With the SUBE card, it’s easy to pay for your trip, and the more you use it, the cheaper the fares get.
+Keep in mind that most subte trains only run from 5:00 to 22:00.
 Please refer to the official Buenos Aires website for more information on fares and other payment methods as well as schedules.

 The subte only covers the city itself.

-In order to go to the suburbs, you must take a local or regional train to the various zones of Gran Buenos Aires.
-There are several commuter rail lines in the Buenos Aires area:
+To get to the suburbs, you need to take a local or regional train to the various other zones of Gran Buenos Aires.
+Several commuter rail lines operate in the Buenos Aires area:

-- The Belgrano Norte Line also starts at Retiro and connects Buenos Aires to Villa Rosa in the north.
+The Belgrano Norte Line also starts at Retiro and connects Buenos Aires to Villa Rosa to the north.

-- The Belgrano Sur Line extends to the western parts of Gran Buenos Aires, ending in La Matanza and Merlo respectively.
+The Belgrano Sur Line extends to the western parts of Gran Buenos Aires, ending in González Catán.

-- The San Martin Line provides a connection between Retiro and the northwestern town of Pilar.
+The San Martin Line connects Retiro and the northwestern suburb of Pilar.

-- The Urquiza Line runs from Federico Lacroze Station to the northwest, terminating in the partido of San Miguel.
+The Urquiza Line runs from Federico Lacroze Station in the northwest to the partido of San Miguel.

-If you have mastered the subte and the suburban trains, you might even venture onto one of the Buenos Aires buses.
-The local bus system is notoriously complex.
-Even with your trusty Guía T bus guide in your pocket, it may take you some time to figure out the colectivos.
-But when you do, you can proudly say that you’ve really settled down in Buenos Aires.
+As an alternative to the subte and the suburban trains, you might even venture onto one of the Buenos Aires buses.
+The local bus system is notoriously complex, and even with your trusty Guía T bus guide in hand, it may take you some time to figure out the colectivos.
+But when you do, you can proudly claim to finally have settled down properly in Buenos Aires.